vgough/go-fuse-c/README.md

 Level API is more powerful and makes it easier to make the filesystem behave like a built-in Posix filesystem.

-# STATUS

-2015-03-15: I've recently discovered another "pure-Go" wrapper, [bazillion/fuse](https://github.com/bazillion/fuse) which wraps the Low-level API and has support for Linux and OSX.
-If this works well, then I may drop go-fuse-c entirely.

 # Examples

 To try the hello example, which corresponds to hello low-level API example